 The US Green New Deal is a contested concept.

-government-led society-wide effort to dramatically reduce the U.S. greenhouse gas emission and quickly shift the U.S. economy to be less carbon-intense.
+However, it is a vision of a government-led society-wide effort to dramatically reduce the U.S. greenhouse gas emission and quickly shift the U.S. economy to be less carbon-intense.
 The Deal also aims to guarantee new high paying jobs in the clean energy industry.

 In February 2016, representative Alexandria Ocasio-Cortez of New York and Senator Edward J. Markey of Massachusetts introduced a nonbinding resolution for the Green New Deal.